nkaz001/hftbacktest/ROADMAP.md

 * [ ] Example using different skew profiles for inventory management.
 * [ ] Example demonstrating latency-aware actions.
 * [ ] Example demonstrating the volume clock/event clock using `wait_next_feed`.
+* [ ] Update the existing examples to align with version 2.0.0.